It seems like the Bible is clear on sexuality. Why do some people think it’s OK to be gay?

 In the past two hundred years, western civilization has come to understand that there is a diversity to sexuality and sexual orientation that was not recognized in previous eras.
 The Christian church has reacted to this growing understanding of gay, lesbian, and bisexual people in many ways that have not been supportive, from skepticism and fear to condemnation and exclusion, and even to outright physical violence and abuse.

 Christians who reject same-gender relationships and/or gay, lesbian, and bisexual people often cite the Bible as the source of their decision.
 These people believe that the Bible’s references to same-gender activity apply directly to our lives today.
-(These verses include Genesis 19:1-11, Leviticus 18:22 & 20:13, Romans 1:26-28, 1 Corinthians 6:9-10, and 1 Timothy 1:9-10.)
+(These verses include Genesis 19:1-11, Leviticus 18:22 & 20:13, Romans 1:26-28, and 1 Corinthians 6:9-10 and 1 Timothy 1:9-10.)

 However, other Christians do not agree with this belief.
 Many Christian people, ministers, churches, and denominations welcome lesbian, gay, and bisexual people into the full life of the community without requiring their celibacy from same-gender relationships.
 How do they explain this?

 Scripture was written in specific places and times.

 The books that make up the Bible were written and edited over several centuries, in many different countries, cultures, and communities.
 Many faithful Christians believe that studying the history and context of Scripture can help us understand better how to apply it to our lives.
 Many people have found that the “backstory” of Scripture makes the Bible even more beautiful and meaningful, but it also reveals that some stories and verses may be more specifically directed to certain times and places than to the whole faith community forever.

 The books, songs, and letters of Scripture were written by faithful people who had powerful experiences of God and were inspired to record them for many generations to read.
 Although inspired, the people who wrote the Bible were also limited by their time, their place, and their language.